peterGdot/Pyther.Json/readme.md

 ```

 ### JsonEnum
-Allow to define the enum serialization format for a single property.
+Allows to define the enum serialization format for a single property.
 ```php
 use Pyther\Json\Attributes\JsonEnum;